Marker Logo

 The fort had a perimeter of 338 yards and a total of 18 guns.
 A tally of those guns included three 24-pdr guns, two 12-pdr howitzers, six 30-pdr Parrott rifled guns, three 20-pdr Parrott rifled guns, three 10-pdr Parrott rifled guns, one 10-inch mortar, and two 24-pdr Coehorn mortars.

-Units stationed at Fort Marcy included 4th New York Heavy Artillery, 76th and 152nd New York Infantry, 130th and 141st Pennsylvania Infantry, and 3rd Pennsylvania Heavy Artillery.
+Units stationed at Fort Marcy included 4th New York Heavy Artillery,

-Photographed By Craig Swain, August 24, 2007
+Photographed by Craig Swain, August 24, 2007

-3. Fort Marcy Marker
+3. Interior of the Fort Marcy

 — Submitted October 18, 2007, by Craig Swain of Leesburg, Virginia.